 Diabetes affects all the small blood vessels in your body, including your kidneys.
 Kidneys filter the blood.
-Waste products that have collected in the blood are removed and leave the body in the urine.
-Over a long period of time, the small blood vessels that are vital to proper kidney function can be damaged by exposure to high blood glucose levels and high blood pressure.
+Blood removes waste products once collected and leave the body in the urine.
+Over a long period, exposure to high blood glucose levels and high blood pressure can damage the small blood vessels which are vital to proper kidney function.

-When damaged, the kidneys can no longer filter the blood as well as before, so the waste products stay in the blood and products that the body needs are lost in the urine.
-This is called nephropathy, as the nephrons, which are small filter in the kidneys, are damaged.
+When damaged, the kidneys can no longer filter the blood as well as before, so the waste products stay in the bloodstream and lost within the urine is products that the body needs.
+Known as nephropathy, as the nephrons, which are small filter in the kidneys, are damaged.

 Please remember to request a copy of your blood work.
-Microalbumin is a test that can show the beginning of kidney problems.
-BUN or blood urea nitrogen and creatinine are two tests, when elevated out of range, show some damage already may be done to the kidneys.
-GFR, or glomerular filtration rate, shows how well the they are functioning as filters.
+Microalbumin is a blood test that can show the beginning of kidney problems.
+BUN (blood urea nitrogen) and creatinine are two blood tests, when elevated, show some damage already may be done to the kidneys.
+GFR (glomerular filtration rate), shows how well the they are functioning as filters.